Best Catnip Toys 2026

 What we don't

-The catnip-immune insurance.
-A big plush kicker blending catnip with silvervine, so even cats that ignore plain catnip join in.
+The catnip-resistant pick.
+A kicker that pairs catnip with silvervine, so even cats that shrug at catnip alone usually take the bait.

 What we like